Bindo56/Technical-Artist-Work/README.md

 # Technical-Artist-Work
-Skilled at bridging the gap between visual design and technical implementation.
 Experienced in lighting, rigging, shader creation, and level setup across Unity and Unreal Engine.
-Strong understanding of real-time rendering, optimization, and asset pipelines, with hands-on experience in C#, C++, and Blueprints.
+Understanding of real-time rendering, optimization, and asset pipelines, experience in C#, C++, and Blueprints.

 For MAYA 3D Modeling and 2D Artwork [Artstation](https://www.artstation.com/bindo56)